How The FLOCK Do I Create and Develop Work?

 Online

-You’ll hear from Jack Wilkin about their portfolio of work and how they have crafted their practices in to a range of work, including community projects.
+You’ll hear from Jack Wilkin about their portfolio of work and how they have crafted their practice in to a range of work, including community projects.

 Gloria / Jack Wilkin

 Jack’s practice is a combination of performance, youth work and facilitation.
-Since 2021 they’ve been finding ways to mash these elements together, exploring how play and joy can be a tool for resistance, and that an experience with a couple of people is as powerful as an experience with a whole crowd.
+Since 2021, they’ve been finding ways to mash these elements together, exploring how play and joy can be a tool for resistance, and how an experience with a couple of people can be as powerful as an experience with a whole crowd.

 Jack’s performance work explores issues both within and facing LGBTQIA+ communities, using a mixture of autobiographical experiences, breaking the 4th wall, campness, and comedy in solo devised shows.
 Currently, they’re curious about the power of dancefloors, the different sanctuaries these spaces provide, and how they often blur the lines of communities and artforms.